 Instead, try grouping your closet items by function.
 Hang up all your office clothes up in one place together (button-downs, pants, blazers, etc.) then start a separate row for casual shirts, pants, and jackets.
 This will save you time when you’re getting dressed, and it will focus your attention on the options for each “category” of your routine so that you don’t end up wearing the same two or three familiar items every day.

 One of the most common causes of closet disorganization is trying to squeeze too much into a small space.
-While your stuff is in piles, do an inventory of what you’ll need for the next six months (late spring, summer, early fall) and put everything else into a “storage” pile.
+While your stuff is in piles, do an inventory of what you’ll need for the next six months (late summer, spring, early fall) and put everything else into a “storage” pile.

 Once you’re ready to tackle that pile, separate items that require gentle handling (fine sweaters, wool coats, cultural or ceremonial garments, etc.) and pack them away in vacuum-sealed bags.
 The rest can go into bins, crates, an old suitcase, even garbage bags if that’s all you’ve got.
 Put these seasonal items into a garage, attic, or under your bed.
 Just make sure to label them!